jcornford/jcornford.github.io/_posts/2017-03-06-ruminating on the ridge.md

 $$\frac{\partial PRSS_{l_2}}{\partial \beta} = -2X^T(y - X\beta) + \lambda \frac{\partial\beta^T\beta}{\partial \beta} $$

-To take the derivative of $\beta^T\beta$, with respect to a vector of partial derivative operators $\partial\beta$, we can quickly drop in and out of summation notation:
+To take the derivative of $\beta^T\beta$, with respect to a vector of partial derivatives $\partial\beta$, we can quickly drop in and out of summation notation:

 $$
 \frac{\partial}{\partial \beta} \Big(\sum_i^P \beta_i^2 \Big) =